Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Cape May, NJ

 Beautiful white sand graces this expansive beach.
-It’s one of those beaches in New Jersey where you can go for a relaxing day without a bunch of people blocking the view.
+It’s one of those beaches where you can go for a relaxing day without a bunch of people blocking the view.
 This beach is one that many locals try to keep secret, lest the crowds realize how amazing it is.

 Truth be told, this beach is one of the reasons why visiting Cape May made my list of the top places to visit in New Jersey!